‘I’m first a father before being a footballer’ – Nsame explains long absence from Cameroon team | Goal.com

 “And then last November, I was summoned and I said I was going to come,” he continued.
 “But during the match just before the international break, I hurt myself.

-“I called the team manager of the selection (Salomon Olembe) and explained to him that I left the match earlier because I felt pain in the fibula and that the next day, I will go for exams.
+“I called the team manager of the selection [Salomon Olem] and explained to him that I left the match earlier because I felt pain in the fibula and that the next day, I will go for exams.
 When I did the MRI, the doctor confirmed that the area is very inflamed and that if I keep playing with it, I will definitely hurt myself.

 “He prescribed a minimum five-day cut-off and we called together a member of the selection staff to clearly explain the situation to him and show him the images.
 And the same evening, it starts to go in all directions.